 7. Choose just the right hiking backpack: There are hundreds of styles and brands out there for you to choose from.
 The idea is to pick one that’s sturdy and portable yet can accommodate everything you need in a hike.
 Feel free to start choosing from this LIST.

-9. Don’t forget blisters and bugs: Along with blisters and sweat is the threat of disease-causing insects and bugs.
+8. Don’t forget blisters and bugs: Along with blisters and sweat is the threat of disease-causing insects and bugs.
 These pesky critters love to feat on sweaty hikers like you and bringing along a portable bug spray or perhaps, using a protective lotion particularly at dusk will help keep those sucking mini-monsters at bay.
 This one from Natrapel comes highly recommended as it also keeps tick away.

 Safety– A Must!

 When it comes to any hiking trips , the main lookout is safety.
 Venturing out the great outdoors is going to be a challenge regardless of the weather conditions.
 During summer hikes, you need to keep watch of dehydration and heat stroke which can prove to be fatal.

 A big mistake done by many novice hikers is believing that their body will react only in the first days of summer.
 They do not allow the transition and hence suffer more.
 This is observed more in weekend hikers who tend to rush things up.